-In this impressive and remarkably well preserved portrait, Hadrian is wearing a crown of laurel wreath.
+In this impressive and remarkably well-preserved portrait, Hadrian is wearing a laurel wreath.
 The crown is adorned with a central medallion, probably originally painted with an eagle, a direct allusion to Jupiter.
 The head was part of a larger-than-life statue.
 As for the Ladreit de Lacharrière’s head, this portrait of Hadrian was attributed to the “Imperatori 32” type.
 Both heads were an early example of the “Pater Patriae” type as the eyes have not yet been incised, a technical novelty that was first used in this same portrait series later on.

-In 2008, a full length marble statue of Hadrian known as ‘the Cobham Hall Hadrian’ was bought during an auction at Christie’s Auction House in New York by British collector Christian Levett who put it on display in his Museum of Classical Art in Mougins in the south of France.
+In 2008, a full-length marble statue of Hadrian known as ‘the Cobham Hall Hadrian’ was bought during an auction at Christie’s Auction House in New York by British collector Christian Levett who put it on display in his Museum of Classical Art in Mougins in the south of France.
 Estimated by the experts at Christie’s to be worth between $350,000 and $500,000, the sculpture fetched $902,500.

-The Cobham Hall Hadrian was formerly in the Villa Montalto-Negroni-Massimi in Rome, and was acquired in the late 18th century by John Bligh, 4th Earl of Darnley, for his home Cobham Hall in Kent, England.
+The Cobham Hall Hadrian was formerly in the Villa Montalto-Negroni-Massimi in Rome and was acquired in the late 18th century by John Bligh, 4th Earl of Darnley, for his home Cobham Hall in Kent, England.
 The statue was then acquired at Sotheby’s in 1957 by New Orleans collector Wilson J. Raker who sold it to IberiaBank in 1961 for $3,000.
 For more than 40 years, the statue was placed in a garden on the IberiaBank property in New Iberia in Louisiana.
 It became a tourist attraction and a landmark to the city.
 Hadrian’s Iberian ancestry was the inspiration for the bank’s acquisition.

 A few more portraits of Hadrian have recently been sold at auction through Christie’s.